cesena/ghidra2dwarf/README.md

 for ELF binaries.

-More specifically it exports inside a source file named `${program}.c` all the decompiled functions, and create an ELF binary named `${program}.sym.exe` with the dwarf sections needed to debug using the source file.
+More specifically it exports inside a source file named `${program}.c` all the decompiled functions, and create an ELF binary named `${program}.sym.exe` that can be used to do source code level debugging.

 Example: